 Pursuant to Section 161 of the German Stock Corporation Act (Aktiengesetz – AktG), the supervisory board and management board of exchange-listed stock corporations are obliged to issue an annual declaration stating that the recommendations of the "Code of the Government Commission on German Corporate Governance" have been and will continue to be complied with and, if applicable, specifying which recommendations have not been or will not be applied.
 Any departures from the recommendations must be explained.

-Section 5.1.2: When appointing the Management Board, the Supervisory Board orients itself by suitability and qualification.
-No age limit has been set for members of the Management Board.
+- B. 5: No age limit has been set for members of the Management Board.

 There is no general age limit for Management Board members.
 The main focus for ElringKlinger is on the qualifications as well as the experience required by candidates to be appointed to the board.
 Given the provisions set out in the German General Equal Treatment Act (Allgemeines Gleichbehandlungsgesetz – AGG), which does not apply directly to this case but at the very least provides a basis for analogous application, the company is of the opinion that the approach of specifying an age limit is inappropriate.

 - C. 2: No age limit has been set for members of the Supervisory Board.